 If you interested in history and heritage of India, you must visit Gwalior (Madhya Pradesh).
-Due to rule of several dynasties and the British influence, Gwalior city accommodate many important landmarks and the Gwalior fort is the most notable among all, which itself have several other important monument.
+Due to rule of several dynasties and the British influence, Gwalior city accommodate many important landmarks.
+But the Gwalior fort is the most notable among all because of its long history and several historical monuments.

-The fort situated in the city center on the top of Gopachal hill, so its easy to have a glimpse from several parts of the city.
-It is one of the favorite place among localite for burning calories in the morning.
+The fort situated in the city center on the top of Gopachal Parvat, so its easy to have a glimpse from several parts of the city.
+It is one of the favorite place among localite for burning their calories in the morning.

 During my trip to Gwalior I also stayed within vicinity of the fort, so I too chose the morning hour for exploring the fort.

 Also See : Offbeat heritage site around Gwalior

 1) Rock Cut Sculptures & monuments

 I entered through Urvai Gate (western side), then just walking after 300 meter, got a pleasant surprise.
 Many beautiful rock cut sculptures of Jain Thirthankara were in my left, I wasn’t expect anything like that.